 Alina Iancu is an archaeologist specialised in the field of archaeological textiles.
 Her main field of study is the ancient technologies of textile production, especially weaving and spinning, including written and iconography sources related to this topic.

-She is mainly involved in the administration of archaeological heritage databases, as The National Archaeological Repertory of Romania and The Archaeological Chronicle of Romania, as well as in the development of the cultural heritage MapServer of Romania.
+She holds a permanent position in the Department of Archaeological and Museum Documentation of the National Institute of Heritage in Bucharest, Romania, where she is mainly responsible of the administration of archaeological heritage databases as well as in the development of the cultural heritage MapServer of Romania.

-As a debutant archaeologist, Alina Iancu is member of the archaeological teams working at the ancient Greek colony of Histria (since 2014), the rural settlement of Caraburun (since 2016), and the Roman site of Noviodunum (since 2019), where she deals with the study of the textile tools unearthed during the excavations.
-She also worked in Apollonia Pontica (2017, Bulgaria) and Labraunda (2017, Turkey).
+Additionally, she is member of the archaeological teams working at the archaeological sites on the Western Shore of the Black Sea (e.g. ancient Greek colony of Histria, the rural settlement of Caraburun, and the Roman site of Noviodunum) where she deals with the study of the textile tools unearthed during the excavations.